 - Take the extra step and consider growing your own survival garden.
 It’s a good backup plan when your stockpile runs out.
 It will also supply you with fresh produce that you can use for food, bartering, and medicinal purposes.

-- Water supply could be compromised after an EMP, so make sure you have a way to store clean water, or at least purify them.
-The easiest way is through water purification tablets; they’re very cheap and easy to store.
+- The water supply could be compromised after an EMP attack, so make sure you have a way to store clean water, or at least purify it.
+The easiest way is through water purification tablets.
+They’re very cheap and easy to store.
 If you have your own well or generator, all the better.

 - Stock up on alternative fuel sources for light and warmth.
 We wrote about those here.